-An RCD, or residual current device, is a safety device designed to protect against the risk of fatal electric shocks.
-RCDs offer an even more reliable level of personal protection that ordinary fuses and circuit breakers can’t provide.
-They can also provide a notable level of protection against the risk of electric fires.
+An RCD, or residual current device, is a safety device designed to protect against electric shocks and fires.
+RCDs use a simple but reliable mechanism to quickly break electrical circuits, offering an even higher level of personal protection than ordinary fuses and circuit breakers.

 What do RCDs do?

-When understanding what an RCD does, it helps to envision a simple electrical circuit.
-Electricity flows through live cables and, then, through an appliance where it gives power to a particular function.
+When understanding what an RCD does, it helps to envision a simple electrical circuit: Electricity flows through live cables and into an appliance, where it gives power to a particular function.
 For example, a switched-on kettle will begin to heat water up.
 The electricity will then flow back through the neutral cable to complete the full electrical circuit.
-RCDs are designed to check that the current flowing through the live wire is equal to the current flowing back through the second part of the circuit, aka the neutral wire.
-If, for any reason, some of the electricity flowing into that kettle was to flow out through the earth cable, the residual current flowing through the neutral cable would be less than the current flowing through the live cable.

-The RCD is designed to check that the current flowing through the live wire is equal to the current flowing back through the second part of the circuit, aka the neutral wire.
-If some of the electricity flowing into that kettle was to flow out through the earth cable (for any reason), the residual current flowing through the neutral cable would be less than the current flowing through the live cable.
-If the current is not the same, the RCD will simply disconnect the supply.
+RCDs are designed to check that the current flowing through the live wire is equal to the current flowing back through the neutral wire.
+If, for any reason, some of the electricity flowing into that kettle was to flow out through the earth cable, the residual current flowing through the neutral cable would be less than the current flowing through the live cable, and the RCD would break the circuit.

 How do RCDs work?
-(The in-depth version)

 So, that leaves a net magnetic field which triggers the switchgear.
 How?
 The switchgear possesses an iron panel which is attracted to the iron core in the event of a net magnetic field.
 This breaks the circuit.
 A reset button is then pressed to push the circuit back into place.